hackclub/hackclub/workshops/sudoku/README.md

     userCol = int.Parse(userInput[2].ToString());
 }
 ```
-This grabs the user input for rows and columns.
+We are asking the user for the row and column and getting their input.
+Remember the `userRow` and `userCol` integers we previously created?
+Those are used now.
+Certain characters of the user's input is being parsed into an integer.
 The user inputs the row, a comma, and a column.

+We are still focusing on the try section.
 ```csharp
 try
 {